-Out of all of the parts you can modify on your Mustang, modifications to one part overall stands out as being a simple and cheap way to enhance the driving experience of your car.
+Out of all of the parts you can modify on your Mustang, modifications to one part in particular stands out for being a simple and cheap way to enhance your driving experience.
 Which part am I talking about?
-I am talking about your Mustang's Rear Differential Gears!
-Your Mustang's Rear consists of your axles, the gear housing, a power transfer device (IE a spool, LSD, posi-unit, etc.), and the Ring and Pinion gear set which is the part that we will be talking about today.
+I am talking about your Mustang's rear differential gears!
+Your Mustang's rear consists of your axles, the gear housing, a power transfer device (IE a spool, LSD, posi-unit, etc.), and the ring and pinion gear set which is the part that we will be talking about today.

-• A ratio of 3.55 will get you down the drag strip quicker than most Mustang's stock ratio, but 3.73/4.10 are an even greater improvement and so on
+- A ratio of 3.55 will get you down the drag strip quicker than most stock ratios, but 3.73s or 4.10s are an even greater improvement and so on

 What Concerns Are Involved When Changing a Mustang's Rear Gears?

-For most performance enthusiasts, fuel economy is a non-issue.
-But many of you may drive your Mustang as your daily driver making it a big factor in your decision to go to steeper gears.
-People that frequently travel far distances at highway speeds will notice reduced miles per tank with very steep gears such as 4.60 gears.
+The Fuel Economy Question: For most performance enthusiasts, fuel economy is a non-issue.
+However many of you may drive your Mustang as your daily driver which is a big factor in your decision to go to steeper gears.
+People that frequently travel far distances at highway speeds will notice reduced miles per tank with steep gears such as 4.60 gears.
 This is because steeper gears will put your car at a lower speed for any given RPM.
-But at the same time, a car with a very shallow gear set, such as 2.80 gears will have to use more power to accelerate from a stop, making them see a reduction in miles per tank if they do a lot of stop and go driving.
-Most late model Mustangs came with 3.27 or 3.55 gears stock which provide very reasonable fuel economy at highway speeds, but just are not peppy enough accelerating from a stop.
+At the same time a car with a very shallow gear set, such as 2.80 gears, will have to use more power to accelerate from a stop.
+This'll reduce your gas milage if you do a lot of stop and go driving.
+Most late model Mustangs came with 3.27 or 3.55 gears stock which provide very reasonable fuel economy at highway speeds, but they are not peppy enough accelerating from a stop.
 A happy medium for most daily drivers is a 3.73 gear ratio.